+Ecology

-Ecology How organisms live in their natural environment is called their ecology; this is also the name of the branch of science that studies the way they live.
+How organisms live in their natural environment is called their ecology; this is also the name of the branch of science that studies the way they live.
 Ecologists study how organisms live and interact with their environment, being influenced by it and influencing it in their turn.
 The state of an ecosystem-the complex formed by a community of organisms and their environment-is not easy to grasp because, among other reasons, the environment is not circumscribed like a forest or a lake, and there are complex relationships among predators and prey.
 Recently, ecology has been gaining in importance as biodiversity is increasingly threatened by global warming and the spread of invasive species.

 9th Prize (1993, Research field: Ecology)

 Recipient

+by the Award

 Dr. Edward Osborne Wilson

 Professor and Curator in Entomology Museum of Comparative Zoology, Harvard University, USA Date of Birth: 10 June 1929 Nationality: USA

+evements

-recognized by the Award Dr. Wilson's studies on ants, taking ecological, biogeographical, and behavioral approaches, have yielded a wealth of new knowledge in such areas as community structure, distribution, caste differentiation, and communication.
+Dr. Wilson's studies on ants, taking ecological, biogeographical, and behavioral approaches, have yielded a wealth of new knowledge in such areas as community structure, distribution, caste differentiation, and communication.
 His argument that understanding the social behavior of animals requires a synthesis of ecology, ethology (the study of behavior), and population genetics, and his advocacy of social biology contributed greatly to the advancement of ecology and the biological sciences as a whole.

-Please note that the affiliations of the recipients were current at the time of the award.
-Systematic Biology and Taxonomy The science of taxonomy groups living things so as to make their enormous diversity easier for humans to understand, while systematic biology infers how these organisms evolved and traces their evolutionary history.
+\Please note that the affiliations of the recipients were current at the time of the award.
+5 Systematic Biology and Taxonomy The science of taxonomy groups living things so as to make their enormous diversity easier for humans to understand, while systematic biology infers how these organisms evolved and traces their evolutionary history.
 We used to group organisms and infer their evolutionary pathways according to their morphology (appearance).
 Since the 1980s, the ability to sequence the DNA of genes and the amino acids of proteins has allowed us to utilize differences in the arrangements of these biomolecules as clues to evolutionary pathways.
 Thus, biologists can now employ the common benchmark provided by biomolecules to compare different organisms and shed light on the age-old processes of evolution.
 Emperor Showa pursued evolutionary studies over many years, and His Majesty the present Emperor Akihito continues to do so.
 Accordingly, once every ten years "systematic biology and taxonomy" is chosen as the field for the International Prize for Biology.

-20th Prize (2004, Research field: Systematic Biology and Taxonomy) Recipient Dr. Thomas Cavalier-Smith Professor of Zoology, University of Oxford, UK Date of Birth: 21 October 1942 Nationality: United Kingdom and Canada Achievements recognized by the Award Dr. Cavalier-Smith has published many works which organize and systematize the classification of the living world, taking a bold yet detailed approach on the basis of his special expertise in cell biology, electron microscopy, and molecular biology, backed by his knowledge of the latest developments in every field of biological science.
-Focusing on the evolution of cells by endosymbiosis, he has helped create a more natural classification system, primarily by proposing the "six kingdom theory," which added the kingdom Chromista to the five kingdoms (the Monera, Protista, Plantae, Fungi, and Animalia) that had been generally accepted for some time.
+20th Prize (2004, Research field: Systematic Biology and Taxonomy) Recipient Dr. Thomas Cavalier-Smith Professor of Zoology, University of Oxford, UK Date of Birth: 21 October 1942 Nationality: United Kingdom and Canada Achievements recognized by the Award

 Biology of Symbiosis No biological organism can live without interacting in some way with other living things.
 The relationships that arise between such partners vary.
 For example, when only one of the parties benefits, the relationship is known as "commensalism"; when both benefit, it is known as "mutualistic symbiosis."
 And when one party benefits at the other's expense, it is called "parasitism."
 The more we learn about the complexity of relationships among living things, however, the more difficult it becomes to distinguish between symbiosis and parasitism.
 The 1970s saw the birth of endosymbiotic theory, which holds that in the course of evolution certain cells came to live inside other cells.
 Also, symbionts influence each other's evolution, and this "coevolution" is another area where research is making progress.

-26th Prize (2010, Research field: Biology of Symbiosis) Recipient Dr. Nancy Ann Moran William H. Fleming Professor, Department of Ecology and Evolutionary Biology, Yale University, USA Date of Birth: 21 December 1954 Nationality: USA Achievements recognized by the Award Dr. Moran has contributed greatly to the advancement of the biology of symbiosis in recent years through her studies of intimate coevolutionary relationships between insects and the endosymbiotic bacteria that live within them, studies which have yielded by far the largest number of outstanding research results in this field thanks to Dr. Moran's versatile approach, which draws on molecular biology, genomics, and experimental and theoretical biology.
+26th Prize (2010, Research field: Biology of Symbiosis) Recipient Dr. Nancy Ann Moran William H. Fleming Professor, Department of Ecology and Evolutionary Biology, Yale University, USA Date of Birth: 21 December 1954 Nationality: USA Achievements recognized by the Award